SimonMoitie/Wonky-Piano/Code/README.md

 ```
 This ensures that the LED pixel numbers always match with the correct beam after the list order has been randomised.

 To assign notes to the beams of the Wonky Piano, lists are used containing tuples to store the note name, the beam name and the LED pixel numbers.
-The index numbers from the ```beamsAndPixels``` list are used for the beam name and pixel numbers:
+The index numbers from the ```beamsAndPixels``` list are used to access the beam name and pixel numbers:

 ```python
 beamsLevelOne = [